 No matter the variety, mangoes are considered a healthy addition to a person’s diet.
 Mangoes contain over 20 different vitamins and minerals.2 The health benefits of eating mangoes include benefits for your eyes, your colon, digestion and for both your skin and hair.
 About one cup of any mango type contains around three grams of fiber.
 Diets that are high in fiber can help in the management of diabetes and digestion.2

-While our Vitamin K Finder lists mangoes as a food low in vitamin K, with about 6.9 micrograms of vitamin K per one cup serving, there has been some concern about warfarin patients consuming mango.
-Eating mango while on warfarin may increase your INR.3 While there have been reported cases of increased INR associated with mango fruit consumption, the nature of the interaction is unclear and can be different for each patient.3,4 Patients should be mindful of their mango consumption while on warfarin and discuss their diet with their doctor.
+While our Vitamin K Guide lists mangoes as a food low in vitamin K, with about 6.9 micrograms of vitamin K per one cup serving, there has been some concern about people who take warfarin consuming mango.
+Eating mango while on warfarin may increase your INR.3 While there have been reported cases of increased INR associated with mango fruit consumption, the nature of the interaction is unclear and can be different for each person.3,4 People should be mindful of their mango consumption while on warfarin and discuss their diet with their doctor.

 - National Mango Board.
 About Mangoes. www.mango.org.
 2017.